TeerthaDeb/Stat-280---Assignments/README.md

 # This is my Stat 280 Courses Assignments Files.
-## Please use it for your educational purposes.
+## Please use it for your educational purposes only.